jpreecedev/developerhandbook/src/pages/what-i-learnt-from-using-typescript-for-real/index.md

 title: What I learnt from using TypeScript "for real"
 description: I completed my first commercial Greenfield project using TypeScript over plain old JavaScript throughout, and there were some frustrations along the way.
 date: 2015-05-25
-categories: ["TypeScript"]
+categories: ['TypeScript']
+group: 'Software Development'
 ---

 I completed my first commercial Greenfield project using TypeScript over plain old JavaScript throughout, and there were some frustrations along the way.

 ## TL;DR

-* TypeScript is awesome, for sure, but there needs to be improvements to tooling to streamline the experience.
+- TypeScript is awesome, for sure, but there needs to be improvements to tooling to streamline the experience.
-* TypeScript is strongly typed of course, but it doesn't force you to code in this manner, which can result in shoddy code.
+- TypeScript is strongly typed of course, but it doesn't force you to code in this manner, which can result in shoddy code.
-* Tweaking is required to make bundling work properly.
+- Tweaking is required to make bundling work properly.

 ## Tooling Frustrations